 2. Voluntary benefits

-Seven in 10 employers (70%) offer voluntary benefits as a way to improve employee satisfaction and increase retention.
+70% of employers offer voluntary benefits as a way to improve employee satisfaction and increase retention.
 These types of benefits include life insurance, disability insurance, critical illness insurance, accident insurance, pet coverage, ID theft monitoring services and legal services.
-These benefits are usually offered and administered by the company but paid partially or entirely by the employee.
+These benefits are usually offered and administered by the company but paid partially, or entirely, by the employee.

 3. Paid leave

-You’ve likely heard the “sitting is the new smoking” comment.
-Both employees and employers are being proactive and looking for ways to get up and get active.
+Employees and employers are being proactive by looking for ways to get up and be active.
 Trackers like Fitbit and Apple Watch are changing the way people think about health and wellness.
-Some companies are offering employees discount options to get fitness trackers.
+Some companies are offering employees discount options to purchase fitness trackers.

 5. Student loan repayment

-Young professionals today are saddled with huge student loan debt.
-This financial burden can keep employees from furthering their education or being able to devote resources to other things like saving for a home or retirement.
+Young professionals today are saddled with massive student loan debt.
+This financial burden can keep employees from furthering their education or devoting resources to other things like saving for a home or retirement.
 A student loan repayment program can help employees get a good financial start to support their careers.

-The goal for any employee benefit is to align with organizational culture so employees will value and use it.
+The goal for any employee benefit is to align with your organization’s culture so employees will value and use it.
 But it takes time to properly research, budget and implement programs.
 Staying current with employee benefit trends can help you remain competitive and find the best talent.

 Hyperlinks to third party websites are offered for information purposes only.
 Colonial Life in no way controls, guarantees, endorses, sponsors, or promotes these websites or their content.